Jeu provençal

-Jeu provençal [sic] ('game of Provence'; also known as boule lyonnaise [sic], "boules of Lyon") is a French form of boules.

-In Italy, the sport bocce volo, which is played with bronze balls, follows a similar set of rules.
+Jeu provençal [sic] ('game of Provence'; also longue provençale or the Provençale) is a French form of boules during which the games are played on the move on a pitch measuring between fifteen and twenty metres, which is twice as long as that used for pétanque, of which it is the predecessor.
+The bocce volo (or boule lyonnaise), which is played with bronze balls, follows a similar set of rules.

 History

 The current version of the game developed during the 18th century around the area of Lyon.